sdhengsoft/SDH-LeaderboardDash/README.md

      - Relative gap time from player
      - Last lap delta time coloured on player last lap time
      - Pit status: number of pits, last duration in pit, laps since last pit

+  Colouring Green:  means you (the player) are faster.
+            Red:    means that this driver is faster than you.
+            Purple: means the fastest time.

 ![SDH-LeaderboardDashRaceMode Image](SDH-LeaderboardDash_RaceMode.png?raw=true "SDH-LearderboardDash Race Mode")